-- The window to apply for Cycle 7 of the NASA AAA is now open!
-Click here to access the form
+The window to apply for Cycle 7 of the NASA AAA is now closed.
+Thank you to everyone who applied.

 - The PDF document contains questions asked in the application.
 We strongly suggest crafting responses in a separate document before opening the form and beginning the application.

-- Note, once the application is live and you begin the form, work will be lost if not submitted.
+- Note: once the application is live and you begin the form, your work will be lost if it is not submitted.

 - Applications for Cycle 7 NASA AAAs will be accepted by High School teachers from districts with established NASA AAA partnerships with the SETI Institute from September 17th through November 9th, 2018.
 Click here to access the form.